A risk factor is anything that may increase your chance of having a disease. Risk

 are at higher risk of skin cancer.
 Their skin cancer is also more likely to be serious.

-Exposure to arsenic.
-People who have been exposed to large amounts of arsenic have an increased risk of
+Exposure to arsenic or hydrocarbons.
+People who have been exposed to large amounts of arsenic or hydrocarbons have an

 in the area that was treated.

 Scars, burns, or inflamed skin.
 Skin cancers are more likely to develop in areas of damaged skin.